 To read or not to read a book?

 Read!
-Sure, even if you read the book with a critical eye you still get many useful tips from the book.
-And as said it reads surprisingly smoothly.
-And a man who considers proper rest at least as important as healthy eating and regular exercise really wants to give you a (small) platform.
-It is not a must-read and if this book is your only source of wisdom, I would personally recommend other books, however, if you enjoy reading about sleep and sleep tips then you may enjoy it.
+Sure, even if you read the book with a critical eye, you still get many useful tips from the book.
+And as mentioned, it reads surprisingly smoothly.
+And a man who considers proper rest at least as important as healthy eating and regular exercise really does want to give you a (small) platform.
+It is not a must-read and if this book is your only source of wisdom, I would personally recommend other books.
+But if you like reading about sleep and sleeping tips, you may enjoy it.

 The book’s original title is “Sleep” published by Peguin Books Ltd in London.
 Translated into Dutch by Nele Jacobs and published by Deltas, Belgium – Netherlands.
 ISBN 978-90-447-4925-0